 In terms of the National Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA) and the 2014 Environmental Impact Assessment (EIA) regulations (as amended, 2017), the proposed development requires an environmental authorisation to be issued by the Western Cape Department of Environmental Affairs and Development Planning (DEADP) before development can commence.
 A basic assessment has been carried out as part of the environmental authorisation application process.

-The draft basic assessment report (this report) will be distributed to all registered interested and affected parties for a 30-day review and comment period.
-The report will then be updated with all comments received and responses to the comments and the final basic assessment report will be submitted to the DEADP for decision making.
+The draft basic assessment report has been distributed to all registered interested and affected parties for a 30-day review and comment period (Review and comment period: 1 November to 2 December 2024).
+The report has been updated with all comments received and responses; all changes are indicated in blue.
+The final basic assessment report (this report) will be submitted to the DEADP for decision making (107 days).